We get asked all the time why covered calls are bad. We want to be clear – they’re not inherently bad, but there are some downsides to be aware of:

 The premium will offset some level of loss, but likely not all of it in the case that the stock price plummets.
 Say you have a 100-share position in a stock that sits at $40/share, and you sell a covered call, collecting $100 in premium.
 If that stock falls to just $30/share, you still end up losing $900 on your position.

 It’s worth noting that the risk of stock price drops exists across any strategy, though.
-This isn’t unique to covered calls.
+This isn’t unique to why covered calls are bad.

 Are Covered Calls Safe When You Have VectorVest in Your Arsenal, Though?

-However, you can avoid many of the risks we discussed simply by leveraging a proven stock trading system in VectorVest: the best beginner investment app ever created.
+You can avoid many of the risks we discussed simply by leveraging a proven stock trading system in VectorVest: the best iPhone stock app ever created.

 Proven Guidance in Choosing the Right Stocks